Washington state Sen. Doug Ericksen dies after COVID battle - NewsBreak

 Washington state Sen. Doug Ericksen, a staunch conservative, has died at age 52.

-Ericksen's death Friday came weeks after he said he had tested positive for the coronavirus while in El Salvador though his cause of death wasn't immediately released.
-The state Senate Republican Caucus confirmed his passing Saturday.
+Ericksen's death Friday came weeks after he said he had tested positive for the coronavirus while in El Salvador, though his cause of death wasn't immediately released.
+The state Senate Republican Caucus confirmed his passing Saturday but did not say where he died.

 Ericksen, a Ferndale Republican, reached out to Republican colleagues last month saying he had taken a trip to El Salvador and tested positive for COVID-19 shortly after he arrived.
 Reasons for his visit were unclear.